You must be of legal drinking age to continue.

 Major League Baseball trademarks and copyrights are used with permission of Major League Baseball.
 Visit MLB.com.

-Your entry into the sweepstakes has been accepted.
-The drawing will be conducted on or about November 9, 2020.
+Your entry into the World Series With Evan Williams Bourbon Sweepstakes has been accepted.
+The drawing will be conducted on or about November 09, 2020.
 Thank you for being a Seriously Good Fan.
 Good Luck!

 2 oz.
 Evan Williams Bottled-In-Bond